-Our Topic - Spring Term Second Half
+Our Topic - Spring Term First Half

-Help your child prepare for their project:
+Help your child prepare for their project

 Below are the Year 1 and Year 2 spelling lists and an overview of the spelling rules/sounds to be taught for each wordlist.
 At Mawgan-in-Pydar, we follow the 'Shakespeare and More' spelling scheme.
 The spelling overview explains how this scheme works.